trufi-association/mapping-documentation/README.md

 [Mapping bus routes](mapping-routes/mapping-routes.md) - Here all comes together.
 This is the part why you're probably here.
 This covers how to map routes in JOSM to add to OpenStreetMap.

+## JOSM user interface elements explained

+[Split ways into one or two](split-ways/split-ways.md) - Documents how to split a way in cases where a relation does not follow the way till the end.